 What does the absolute risk of a COVID-19 death mean and why is it important?

-This is the risk of someone catching and then dying from COVID-19 over a 90-day
+This is the risk of someone catching and then dying from COVID-19 over a certain time period such as a 90-day

 period.
 If someone has a risk of 2% then in a crowd of 100 people like them, on